1932 Summer Olympics: Venues

 Fifteen sports venues were used for the 1932 Summer Olympics.
 In order to control costs in the wake of the Great Depression, existing venues were used.
 They included two golf courses, two city parks, three public highways, and a city road.
 The Swimming Stadium was the only new venue constructed for these games.
 The Rose Bowl, constructed in 1921, was made into a temporary velodrome for track cycling events under the auspices of the Union Cycliste Internationale (UCI).
 The Los Angeles Memorial Coliseum, constructed in 1923, was used as the Olympic Stadium.
 The Olympic Auditorium was constructed in 1924 in preparation for Los Angeles being awarded the Games; it was modified to meet the specifications of the boxing, weightlifting, and wrestling federations.
 Long Beach Marine Stadium was created in 1925 when Alamitos Bay was dredged, then further dredged seven years later in time for the 1932 Games.
 Elysian Park, the oldest city park in Los Angeles, was founded in 1886, and has been part of the Los Angeles Police Department (LAPD) training academy since 1925.
 The Riviera Country Club opened in 1926 as the Los Angeles Athletic Club Golf Course and was renamed Riviera by the time of the 1932 Games.
-The swimming stadium, constructed adjacent to the Coliseum in 1932, was intended to be a temporary structure.
+The Swimming Stadium, constructed adjacent to the Coliseum in 1932, was intended to be a temporary structure.
 Riverside Drive, Los Angeles Avenue, Vineyard Avenue, and the Pacific Coast Highway were common driving routes in California at the time of the 1932 Games.

-The Coliseum was the first home for the Dodgers Major League Baseball (MLB) team when it moved from Brooklyn, New York in the 1958 season.
-The following year, it hosted the MLB All-Star Game and the World Series.
-Once Dodger Stadium was completed in 1962, the Dodgers moved there where they have been since.
-The Los Angeles Rams National Football League (NFL) team used the Coliseum as its host stadium from 1946 to 1980 when it moved to Anaheim, located southeast of Los Angeles.
+The Coliseum was the first (& temporary) Los Angeles home for the National League (NL) Dodgers baseball team when it moved from Brooklyn, New York before the 1958 season.
+The following year, it hosted the 2nd 1959 MLB All-Star Game and games 3, 4 & 5 of the 1959 World Series.
+When Dodger Stadium was completed in 1962, the Dodgers moved there where they have been since.
+The National Football League (NFL) Los Angeles Rams used the Coliseum as its host stadium from 1946 to 1979 when it moved to Anaheim, located southeast of Los Angeles.
 It also hosted what became known as Super Bowl I in 1967.
 Even the American Football League's Chargers used the Coliseum as a venue in 1960 until their move to San Diego the following year.
 The Coliseum continues to host USC Trojans football games to this day, and also hosted UCLA Bruins football for a number of years.
-The Rams returned to the Coliseum for a span of four years from 2016 to 2019.
+The Rams returned to the Coliseum for a span of four years from 2016 to 2019 while SoFi Stadium was being built.